Background: The Importance of Child Care

 - Ensure child care support and collaboration is part of any COVID-19 policy, regulation, and law.
 This includes State and local economic recovery planning.

-- Invest in child care programs with flexibility to:
+- Invest in child care programs with flexibility and equity front and center.

-- Ensure families have equitable access to high-quality child care that meets their needs.
+- Ensure families have equitable access to high-quality child care, in a variety of settings, that meets their needs.

-- Ensure equity is front and center by ensuring families with the greatest need are served first, particularly if funds are limited.
+- Keep equity front and center by ensuring families with the greatest need are served first, particularly if funds are limited.

 - Support more families in need of child care assistance by raising the (minimum) income eligibility requirement.